Ventilator-hub/Enhancing-Ventilator-Control-with-Large-Language-Models/README.md

-# Enhancing-Ventilator-Control-with-Large-Language-Models
-## Enhancing Ventilator Control with Large Language Models: Instruction Fine-tuning Datasets Curation for Maintenance and Weaning
+# Enhancing Ventilator Control with Large Language Models: Instruction Fine-tuning Datasets Curation for Maintenance and Weaning